ukhsa-collaboration/excess-deaths/README.md

 If they have already been generated, these files are read straight into the R session.
 The function then imports death data from the recent deaths database, which are plotted alongside the predicted deaths.
-The output from `generate_visualisations()` is a list of ggplot objects, which then get passed into `report/gov_uk.Rmd` to produce the html report.
+The output from `generate_visualisations()` is either a list of ggplot objects, which then get passed into `report/region_report.Rmd` to produce the html report, or the path to a csv file containing expected, registered and covid deaths by week for a particular population subgroup.

 ### Structure of the repository

     +-- R/
+    |   +-- create_all_models.R - script that creates the underpinning models for the national report
+    |   +-- create_report_data.R - a single function that creates all of the data outputs for the weekly report
     |   +-- function_deaths_data.R - functions to import deaths data from the data repository in different cuts
     |   +-- function_modelling.R - a function to create model objects for each subsection of the population
     |   +-- function_monthly_populations.R - a function to generate monthly populations from the data repository
     |   +-- function_predictions.R - function to apply models generated from function_modelling.R to make predictions for recent dates
     |   +-- function_visualisations.R - function that combines predictions from function_predictions.R with actual deaths data from the daily deaths database, to produce the visualisations for reporting
+    |   +-- libraries.R - script that loads all the libraries used in the project
+    |   +-- mentions_models.R - script that creates the underpinning models for the cause of death section in the national report
     |   +-- utils.R - some general utility functions
     |   +-- utils_charts.R - charting functions for the report
     |   +-- utils_phecharts.R - branding functions
+    +-- data/ - contains a place of death lookup file, and population estimates for regions by age, sex, deprivation and ethnicity
-    +-- data/ - contains lookup files that aren't available centrally +-- tests/ - test-assertr.R; some functions included to ensure data processing within functions is working as expected +-- renv/ - automatically generated using the renv package, no need to modify +-- report/
+    +-- tests/ - test-assertr.R; some functions included to ensure data processing within functions is working as expected +-- renv/ - automatically generated using the renv package, no need to modify +-- report/